Exclusive: 'When we come together it's powerful,' Thierry Henry says of social media blackout - KTVZ

 According to Twitter, it has attempted to contact Henry and would welcome the opportunity to speak with him.

-CNN understands that Instagram have been in ongoing contact with Henry’s representative, prior to him leaving social media and since.
+CNN understands that Instagram have been in ongoing contact with Henry’s representative, both prior and after him leaving social media.

 Henry tells CNN that he has not spoken directly with anyone at Instagram, but says the social media company has been in touch with his representatives.
 Henry declined the opportunity to meet with someone at Instagram, as he has always maintained the priority for social media companies is to take action to end the abuse.